-- A. When the Work Site Remains Open: When a regular employee's normal work site remains open during inclement weather, the following rules apply: - 1.
-The day will be a normal workday. - 2.
-The Court will require employees who do not report to work, who report late to work or who leave early on their own initiative to use accrued leave or compensatory time or take leave without pay for the time that they are absent.
+When the Work Site Remains Open: When a regular employee's normal work site remains open during inclement weather, the following rules apply:

+- 1. The day will be a normal workday. - 2.
+The appointing authority will require employees who do not report to work, who report late to work or who leave early on their own initiative to use accrued leave or compensatory time or take leave without pay for the time that they are absent.
 Employees may not use sick leave. - 3.
 The amount of leave taken shall be based on the amount of time that the employee is absent from their normal workday. - 4.
-The employee must give notice of intended absence and type of leave requested according to normal procedures. - 5.
-When the Employee's Office is Open but Co-Located County Offices are Closed: When a regular employee's office is open and co-located County offices are closed: - a.
-The Court will determine the minimum staffing levels necessary to continue operations during the event. - b.
-If not all staff are required to work, the Court will ask for volunteers first. - c.
-If not enough staff volunteer to meet operational needs, the Court may fulfill the remaining need by using non-bargaining unit staff on a non-precedent setting basis.
-If additional staff are still required, the Court may assign staff to work based on reverse seniority, considering the skills and training required to fulfill operational needs. - d.
-The Court will allow an employee required to work to take the time worked off at a later mutually convenient time.
+The employee must give notice of intended absence and type of leave requested according to normal procedures.

-B. When the Work Site is Closed Preventing the Employee from Working:

-When the closure of their normal work site prevents a regular employee from working, the following rules apply for up to the first five (5) days of the closure:
+When the Work Site is Closed Preventing the Employee from Working: When the closure of their normal work site prevents a regular employee from working, the following rules apply for up to the first five (5) days of the closure:

-- 1. Employees planning to work that day and prevented from doing so by the closure are not required to take leave.
+- 1. Non-essential employees planning to work that day and prevented from doing so by the closure are not required to take leave.
 Employees who arrive to work prior to receiving notice of the closure will not receive any additional compensation or time off for performing their regular duties. - 2.
-Employees who report to work late or leave early due to the closure or due to direction from their Court are not required to take leave. - 3.
+Employees who report to work late or leave early due to the closure or due to direction from their appointing authority are not required to take leave. - 3.
 An employee who has pre-scheduled leave whose absence is unconnected with the closure of the work site shall take the time off as planned.
-The County shall not adjust the leave due to the work site closure. - 4.
-The Court may require an employee to work even though their work site is closed.
-If the Court finds that the required work creates an undue hardship for the employee due to exposure to health and/or safety concerns, the Court will allow an employee required to work to take the time worked off at a later mutually convenient time. - 5.
+The County shall not adjust the leave due to the work site closure. - Essential Personnel.
+The appointing authority may require an employee to work even though their work site is closed.
+If the appointing authority finds that the required work creates an undue hardship for the employee, the appointing authority may allow an employee required to work to take the time worked off at a later mutually convenient time. - 5.
 In cases where the closure lasts beyond five (5) working days, the Board of County Commissioners will determine what rules will govern.
 In extended closure situations, employees may be required to report to alternate work sites and may be assigned temporary duties in response to the extended closure.

-14.11 CONTINUITY OF OPERATIONS:
+14.11 CONTINUITY OF OPERATIONS

 Employees may be temporarily reassigned to help maintain certain essential functions that support Thurston County's infrastructure and service level during a catastrophic emergency that affects county-wide operations (e.g. pandemic flu, Mt.
 Rainier eruption).
-In such an event the Court has the authority to reassign staff to critical services within their competency level, irrespective of bargaining unit status.
+In such an event the County has the authority to reassign staff to critical services within their competency level, irrespective of bargaining unit status.
 Employees will receive out of class pay for the duration of the assignment to perform duties within a higher classification.
 Employees assigned to perform duties within a lower classification will remain at their current salary and benefit levels.